JedDataScience/RetroAzureBlobMetadataStorage/README.md

 ## 4) Production Cloud Deployment (Optional)

-> **⚠️ Important**: This project is **designed primarily for local development** using Azurite.
+> **Important**: This project is **designed primarily for local development** using Azurite.
 The deployment instructions below are for advanced users who want to deploy to Azure cloud services for production use.
 For most users, local development with Azurite is sufficient and recommended.

 ### Overview